rose-coste/docs-container-service/_best-practices/container-ecosystem-docker-swarm.md

 and monetizing from in some form in the future, so long as the user doesn’t switch directly to the orchestrating backend.

-However, as stated previously, the community hasn’t really shown much interest in Swarm, and is choosing to consume, learn, interact and design their stacks for their orchestrator of choice directly.
+However, the community hasn’t really shown much interest in Swarm, and is choosing to consume, learn, interact and design their stacks for their orchestrator of choice directly.
 What the future holds for Swarm is still to be determined, but the gist of